jheyman/blog/pages/MultiRoomHomeAudio/index.md

 	irsend simulate "0000000000004660 0 KEY_START_ANNOUNCE piremote"
 	irsend simulate "0000000000022136 0 KEY_END_ANNOUNCE piremote"

-(the key code must have exactly 16 digits and be written in decimal format)<br><br>
+(the key code must have exactly 16 digits and be written in decimal format)

 Finally, I modified the audio controller script to react to these two events:
 - when receiving "start_announce", mute the music (if required) and activate amplifier (if required e.g. if audio controller was "off")
 - when receiving "end_announce", unmute the music (if required), and desactivate amplifier again (unless audio controller is still "on")

 ### Squeezelite robustness workaround
 I encountered an issue where the audio controller would stop working correctly after a few hours.
 The problem turned out to be in squeezelite, since the rest of the controller was still responding correctly, and just restarting the squeezelite daemon was fixing the issue.
 It might be related to [this](http://code.google.com/p/squeezelite/issues/detail?id=17), especially since I only encountered this issue in the setup where audio output is shared (my other setups based on the same squeezelite with exclusive access to the sound output do not show this problem).
-But anyway since there was no clue in squeezelite logs as to what the problem might be, I gave up and first implemented a simple workaround: restarting the local squeezelite client every time the audio controller is turned on. <br><br>
+But anyway since there was no clue in squeezelite logs as to what the problem might be, I gave up and first implemented a simple workaround: restarting the local squeezelite client every time the audio controller is turned on.

 However, additional investigation showed that this robustness issue was apparently due to the use of the shared sound output through alsa's dmix.
 If I turned off this sharing configuration, with the DAC being exclusively allocated to squeezelite, the setup would run A-OK for days.
 Since I really wanted to keep the ability to host both this music player and the calendar audio notifier on the same raspberry, I finally chose a brutal workaround: using two DACs and mixing their outputs in HW.